rickmanley-nc/laptop-configure/README.md

-# Guide for configuring Laptop
+# Using Ansible to Configure Laptop - SA

-# Requirements and General Steps
+## Requirements and General Steps

 - Fedora installed
   - 32 GiB RAM